Role of Right to Information Officers

 - recording the open access information that is not made publicly available on the basis of an overriding public interest against disclosure.

-The RIOs and principal officers of a local authority (local or county councils) will have additional obligations in relation to the publication of open access information.
+The RIOs and principal officers of a local authority (local or county councils and joint-organisations) will have additional obligations in relation to the publication of open access information.

 3. Working with relevant staff to provide training, support and advice in relation to the proactive and informal release of information, including: